A Task-Centric Theory for Iterative Self-Improvement with Easy-to-Hard Curricula: Introduction

 From a theoretical perspective, the empirical success of self-improvement is arguably surprising because the training data is not exogenous, i.e., the candidate solutions are generated by the model itself.
 Recent theories on self-improvement have made progress on clarifying why learning such endogenous data succeeds without violating the data processing inequality~\citep{shannon1948mathematical}, mainly from the model evolution perspective.
 For example, \citet{huang2024self} casts self-improvement as a form of probability-mass ``sharpening''; while \citet{sun2025theoretical} takes a solver–verifier-gap view of the learning dynamics at the continuous limit.
 However, as a post-training strategy, the success of self-improvement is highly dependent on the interaction between the pre-trained model and the downstream task.
 In addition, the discrete, multi-step iterations are critical for the appealing empirical gain of self-improvement.
 What remains theoretically under-specified for such self-improvement pipelines is a finite-sample, task-centric account that answers two practical questions:

 \paragraph{Our contributions.} We provide theory-grounded answers to the above questions that closely match self-improvement in practice, which can be summarized as follows: \begin{itemize} \item \textbf{A task-centric framework unveiling when does (multi-step) self-improvement happen on a single task.} Toward the first question, we model each self-improvement iteration as maximum-likelihood fine-tuning on a reward-filtered distribution induced by the model’s own generation and an external verifier (\Cref{sec:prob}).
 On a single task, our expected reward lower bounds for single/multi-step self-improvement highlight a feedback loop in which the filtered distributions of better models have more data per iteration being accepted, effectively increasing the training set size.
 This lens further clarifies the effects of model initialization, task difficulty, and finite sample sizes on the sustained self-improvement and its eventual saturation (\Cref{sec:ISI}). \item \textbf{Across multiple tasks, moderate separation in task difficulties is essential for effective easy-to-hard curricula.} Toward the second question, we compare easy-to-hard scheduling across self-improvement iterations with training on a fixed-mixture baseline under the same budget.
 We derive quantifiable conditions under which easy-to-hard curricula enjoy strictly better expected reward lower bounds.
-The analysis unveils three levers for the effectiveness of easy-to-hard scheduling in self-improvement: moderate separation of task difficulties, a critical sample budget, and model initialization (\Cref{sec:E2H}). \item \textbf{Empirical validation on graph-based reasoning tasks.} We validate the analysis for both questions via controlled experiments on graph-based reasoning tasks (\Cref{sec:exp}) and complement these experiments with Monte-Carlo simulations that directly visualize the evolution of the expected reward lower bound across self-improvement iterations (\Cref{sec:E2H}). \end{itemize}
+The analysis unveils three levers for the effectiveness of easy-to-hard scheduling in self-improvement: moderate separation of task difficulties, a critical sample budget, and model initialization (\Cref{sec:E2H}). \item \textbf{Empirical validation across diverse mathematical reasoning tasks.} We validate the analysis for both questions through experiments on a synthetic graph-based reasoning task and multiple standard mathematical reasoning benchmarks, including GSM8K~\cite{cobbe2021training} and DeepMind Mathematics~\cite{saxton2019analysing} (\Cref{sec:exp}), and complement these experiments with Monte-Carlo simulations that directly visualize the evolution of the expected reward lower bound across self-improvement iterations (\Cref{sec:E2H}). \end{itemize}